 - A volunteer or human target should not be used.

 - Candidates should aim in front of the target as the intent is for the aid to land within the grasp of the victim.

 - Candidates will have the opportunity to use a variety of different aids with or without lines.

 - Underhand throwing is strongly recommended.

-To successfully complete Bronze Medallion participants have to have the skill of throwing accuracy.
+To successfully complete the Bronze Medallion Course participants have to have the skill of throwing accuracy.
 This is a crucial component of Lifesaving as a rescuer must be able to successfully use a throwing aid.